fbohz/fbohz.github.io/_posts/2020-08-19-css_cheatsheet.css_cheatsheet.markdown

 **`backface-visibility: hidden`**

 Whenever you work with animations and with `translate()`, many times `backface-visibility: hidden;` fixes many errors.
-So try to add it, if you are having issues!
+So try to add it if you are having issues!

 **`overflow: hidden`**